FunkyMuse/Blog/_posts/2021-03-29-dagger-part-5.md

     }
 }
 ```
-If we run the app we can see that it successfully loads and works
+When we run the app we can see that it successfully loads and works

 <img src="/assets/img/dagger/5/2.png" class="center">

-For demonstrational purposes, let's say that we want to have `savedInstanceState: Bundle?` as a runtime variable and the `intent` within the `ActivityScoped` instances, we go and change the ActivityComponent's subcomponent factory
+For demonstrational purposes, we want to have `savedInstanceState: Bundle?` as a runtime variable and the `intent` within the `ActivityScoped` instances, we go and change the ActivityComponent's subcomponent factory

 ```kotlin
 @Subcomponent.Factory